Tong, Shropshire: Church

-The village is remarkable mainly for its church, St Bartholomews, outside of which is the supposed grave of Little Nell, a fictional character in Charles Dickens's book, The Old Curiosity Shop.
+The village is remarkable mainly for its church, St Bartholomews, inside of which is the supposed grave of Little Nell, a fictional character in Charles Dickens's book, The Old Curiosity Shop.
 It is thought that Dickens visited Tong church.
 His grandmother is supposed to have worked at Tong Castle many years before as a girl.
 The Castle (demolished in 1954) stood to the south; its site is now occupied by the M54 motorway.

 The 'grave' is thought to have come about because Charles Dickens's novel was serialised and shipped over to America, and as a result, Americans began coming over to England to visit scenes featured in the book.
 The tourists recognised the references to Tong church from the book and came to view the supposed 'grave', which of course was not there.

 However, a verger and village postmaster, George H. Boden (16 August 1856 - May 1943) apparently asked local people to pay for a headstone, forged an entry in the church register of burials (apparently the giveaway was that he used post office ink to do this), and charged people to see the 'grave'.
 The marker has been moved from time to time to make way for genuine graves.